PennyLaneAI/pennylane/doc/code/interfaces/numpy.rst

 To optimize your hybrid classical-quantum model using the NumPy interface, you may write your own optimization method, or use the provided :ref:`PennyLane optimizers <optimization_methods>`.

-For example, to optimize a NumPy-interfacing QNode (below) such that the weights ``x`` result in an expectation value of 0.5:
+For example, we can optimize a NumPy-interfacing QNode (below) such that the weights ``x`` lead to a final expectation value of 0.5:

 .. code-block:: python